 News Feed

 A custom-tailored newsfeed is perfect for helping older people stay updated with important world news.
 It would differ from a typical newsfeed because the text would be sizeable and easier to understand.
 The content would be wholesome, as opposed to war and crime news.
-Additionally, the pictures added would be in a high resolution and with vivid colors that have some contrast to avoid color confusion.
+Additionally, the pictures added would be in high resolution and with vivid colors that have some contrast to avoid color confusion.

 All these features are available for nandbox app builder users to help you create an app made specifically for older people.
 Show them that you care, and sign up now for free!